hughperkins/coriander/README.md

 - June 4:
   - added cmake macros `cocl_add_executable` and `cocl_add_library`
-  - these replace the previous `add_cocl_executable`, and have the advantage that they are standard targets, that you can use `target_link_libraries` and so on
+  - these replace the previous `add_cocl_executable`, and have the advantage that they are standard targets, that you can use with `target_link_libraries` and so on
   - see [test/cmake](test/cmake) for an example
 - May 31:
   - added a developer debugging option `COCL_DUMP_CONFIG`, to allow easy inspection of buffers returned by kernel calls, see [advanced usage](doc/advanced_usage.md)